quantum-tinkerer/pymablock/docs/source/index.md

 symbolic ones, while `general` is suitable for higher orders.

-##  How to use _Lowdin_ on large numerical Hamiltonians?
+##  How to use _Pymablock_ on large numerical Hamiltonians?

 Solving Sylvester's equation and computing the matrix products are the most expensive steps of the algorithms for large Hamiltonians.
-_Lowdin_ can efficiently construct an effective Hamiltonian of a small subspace even when the full Hamiltonian is a sparse matrix that is too costly to diagonalize.
+_Pymablock_ can efficiently construct an effective Hamiltonian of a small subspace even when the full Hamiltonian is a sparse matrix that is too costly to diagonalize.
 It does so by exploiting the low rank structure of {math}`U`, and by using the sparse solver [MUMPS](https://mumps-solver.org/index.php) to compute the Green's function.

-## What does _Lowdin_ not do?
+## What does _Pymablock_ not do?

-* _Lowdin_ is not able to treat time-dependent perturbations yet
+* _Pymablock_ is not able to treat time-dependent perturbations yet
-* _Lowdin_ does not block diagonalize on more than two subspaces simultaneously
+* _Pymablock_ does not block diagonalize on more than two subspaces simultaneously

 ## Installation